Logistics Meaning and Definition

 what is logistics

-What is the Value Proposition in Logistics?
+Value Proposition in Logistics?

 A value proposition in logistics is the unique combination of services promised by a logistics provider to its clients.
 The value proposition aims to convince potential customers that the services offered surpass those of competing providers in terms of quality, cost, or a combination of both.
 Essentially, it’s the answer to the question, “Why should a customer choose us for their logistics needs?”